NREL/Wattile/README.md

 * Conda environment for running the code:
  A conda environment file is provided for convenience.
 Assuming you have Anaconda python distribution available on your computer, you can create a new conda environment with the necessary packages using the following command:

+For windows users:
+`conda env create -f rnn-env-win.yml -n "ic-lf-deploy"`

+For linux users:
-`conda env create -f rnn-env.yml -n "ic-lf-deploy"`
+`conda env create -f rnn-env-lnx.yml -n "ic-lf-deploy"`

 * Change the configuration variables in configs.json.
 * Change the `shared_dir` variable at the top of entry_point.py to map to the location of external files (described below)